Malin Akerman: Breakthrough with Watchmen (2009–2011)

 In 2009, Akerman starred as Silk Spectre II in the superhero film Watchmen, an adaptation of Alan Moore's graphic novel of the same name.
 Directed by Zack Snyder, the feature film is set in an alternate reality in 1985 where a group of retired vigilantes investigate an apparent conspiracy against them.
 Snyder favoured Akerman over other more well-known actresses as he felt that they could not play such a serious part.
 Akerman rehearsed with "months of hardcore training" and went on a very strict diet.
 She wore a brunette wig, high heels and an uncomfortable latex costume, which provided little protection when performing stunts, and she often bruised herself during filming.
 Akerman stated that her character carries the emotion of the film as she is the only woman among several men.
-Premiering in February 2009, the film received generally favourable reviews, and was a commercial success, grossing US$185 million worldwide.
+Premiering in February 2009, the film received generally favourable reviews,grossing US$185 million worldwide.
 Although Akerman was nominated for a Saturn Award for Best Supporting Actress for her performance in the film, critics were generally negative towards her acting.
 She also received nominations for a Teen Choice Award and two Scream Awards.
 In retrospect, she has stated that she struggled with her confidence while shooting the film and "felt way out of [her] league".
 Watchmen was the largest headlining project of her career at the time which she did not feel prepared for.
 She said, "I had no training and I was working with these fabulous theater actors who had all the training in the world.
 I definitely didn't feel worthy of being there."